activeboss/fork-laravel-tcpdf/readme.md

 # Laravel TCPDF

+This is just a fork from the below

 [![Build Status](https://travis-ci.org/xAockd/laravel-tcpdf.png?branch=master)](https://travis-ci.org/xAockd/laravel-tcpdf)

 A simple [Laravel 5](http://www.laravel.com) service provider with some basic configuration for including the [TCPDF library](http://www.tcpdf.org/)